How will Hartland College Distance Learning operate?

-What is special about Hartland’s distance learning program?
+What is special about Distance Learning?

-One important feature of our Distance Learning program is the emphasis we place on critical thinking, student research, and creativity, while relying less on recall and memorization.
+One important feature of Distance Learning is the emphasis we place on critical thinking, student research, and creativity, while relying less on recall and memorization.
 Our goal is to provide the student with tools and resources that will assist him or her to go beyond the content and information provided by the teacher.
 Learning to study is an important aspect of our program.
 Another very important aspect of Hartland’s academic program has been an uncompromising loyalty to the Bible and the Spirit of Prophecy.
-The Distance Learning program continues and builds upon this in each course offered.
+Distance Learning continues and builds upon this in each course offered.

-Is it possible to take individual classes?
+Is It possible to take individual classes?

 If I start by taking individual classes, and later decide to enroll in one of your programs, are credits transferable?